 Trigger Finger Surgery

 Trigger finger is usually not a dangerous condition.
 However, if it causes constant discomfort and nonsurgical options fail to provide solutions, surgery may be needed.
 The goal of having surgery on your trigger finger is to widen the opening of the tunnel so that the tendon can easily slide through it.
 There are two surgery options commonly used to treat trigger finger:

 Call Alexander Orthopaedic Associates Today for More Information on Trigger Finger

 If you or someone you know has a trigger finger, please call us today.
-Our orthopaedic and physical therapy experts are ready to provide you solutions to your discomfort and pain.
+Our orthopedic and physical therapy experts are ready to provide you solutions to your discomfort and pain.